Selecting The Cover: The Crystal That Emerged for Arquivistas

-At first glance, the Enhydro Quartz Sphere on the cover of ARQUIVSITAS looks like an ice planet floating through space.
-Icy, radiant, and suspended in time.
-This rare specimen contains fluid inclusions, tiny pockets of prehistoric water sealed within the quartz as it formed.
-It's not just beautiful; it's alive with deep time, a fitting metaphor for what ARQUIVISTAS offers.
-A collection of crystals that are archivists of Earth's story.
+At first glance, the Enhydro Quartz Sphere on the cover of ARQUIVSITAS resembles an ice planet floating in space.
+A trained eye will spot the air bubble and recognize this crystal holds prehistoric water within it.
+It's not just beautiful; it's a record of Earth's geological events, and a fitting metaphor for what ARQUIVISTAS offers.
+A collection of crystals that serve as archives of our planet's history.

 What Exactly Is an Enhydro Quartz Sphere?